Blank & Jones: The Singles

-In 2006 Blank & Jones and their long-standing production colleague Andy Kaufhold collated their finest material on one release, The Singles, which also included two new tracks:
+In 2006, Blank & Jones and their long-standing production colleague Andy Kaufhold collated their finest material on one release, The Singles, which also included two new tracks:

 The album was also released in Limited Edition format, in which The Singles are complemented by a DVD, bringing together all Blank & Jones videos on one disc for the first time.
 The videos feature people such as Estella Warren and Til Schweiger in "Beyond Time", the latter having also directed the clip.
-The DVD was produced and designed by Thomas Jahn, scriptwriter and director of "Knocking on Heaven's Door" and also responsible for "The Hardest Heart", "Mind of the Wonderful", "Perfect Silence" and "Desire".
+The DVD was produced and designed by Thomas Jahn, scriptwriter and director of Knocking on Heaven's Door.
 The video for the single "Catch" was directed by Conchita Soares and Toni Froschhammer which features TV actress Nadine Warmuth.

 So80s

-From 2009 to 2019 they curated a series of compilation albums featuring 80's music called So80s.
+From 2009 to 2019, they curated a series of compilation albums featuring '80s music called So80s.
 The series had 24 volumes.
 In 2011, they curated So80s Presents Kajagoogoo.
 In 2012, they curated So80s albums featuring Falco and Sandra.
 In 2014, they curated So80s presents Alphaville.

 Current and past activities

-The chart success of Blank & Jones is partially based on their club-gigs, radio shows and other live-performances including events such as Love Parade, StreetParade and Mayday.
-The success is further boosted by their activeness as moderators on Eins Live-TV and by being the Co-host on Viva-Clubrotation.
+The chart success of Blank & Jones is partially based on their club gigs, radio shows and other live performances including events such as Love Parade, StreetParade and Mayday.
+The success is further boosted by their activeness as moderators on Eins Live-TV and by being the co-hosts on Viva-Clubrotation.

 When asked about the key to their success, their response is:

-Blank & Jones perform at major festivals and raves in Germany, the Netherlands, Poland and Russia.
-They also travel further afield on a regular basis, to Canada, Mexico, South America and Australia.
+Blank & Jones have performed at major festivals and raves in Germany, the Netherlands, Poland and Russia.
+They have also traveled further afield on a regular basis, to Canada, Mexico, South America and Australia.

 Piet Blank is also the host of the Club Mix that is aired on international flights by Lufthansa, where he hosts a two-hour radio show that shows different artists such as Totally Enormous Extinct Dinosaurs and Fritz Kalkbrenner.
 The show is hosted in German as well as in English.